micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ros2 launch micro-ros_crazyflie_demo_remote launch_drone_position.launch.py
 ```

-An RVIZ windows should be open and a Crazyflie 2.1 drone model should represent the drone attitude and position along with a historic path.
+RVIZ windows should be open, and a Crazyflie 2.1 drone model should represent the drone attitude and position along with a historic path.

 Run attitude visualizer:
 ```